 Transfer applicants are students who have attempted at least 12 semester hours of credit (or the equivalent in quarter hours or units) after high school graduation.
 Transfer students are required to apply to a specific college and major.

-Transfer students cannot apply to the following majors for Spring 2014:
+Transfer students cannot apply to Physical Therapy

 While our most successful transfer applicants have earned a cumulative grade point average of 3.3 or higher, we understand that students come from a wide range of backgrounds, so we consider the following factors as well: